NoreenAfshan/noreen-afshan.github.io/thank-you.md

-# Thank you for purchsing
+# Thank you for purchasing

-Thank you for converting on my site!
+Thank you for purchasing on my site!